microsoft/language-server-protocol/protocol.md

 }
 ```

-#### DocumentFilter
+> #### New: DocumentFilter

->**New:** A document filter denotes a document through properties like `language`, `schema` or `pattern`.
+A document filter denotes a document through properties like `language`, `schema` or `pattern`.
 Examples are a filter that applies to TypeScript files on disk or a filter the applies to JSON files with name package.json:
 ```typescript
 { language: 'typescript', scheme: 'file' }
 { language: 'json', pattern: '**/package.json' }